aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/create-spreadsheet/_index.md

 type: docs
 url: /create-spreadsheet/
 keywords: "create spreadsheet api, Aspose.Cells Cloud, generate Excel, Excel template API, cloud spreadsheet creation, Excel generation API, workbook creator, dynamic spreadsheet API"
-description: "Learn how to create blank or template‑based Excel workbooks with Aspose.Cells Cloud API (v5.0).
+description: "Learn how to create blank or template‑based Excel workbooks using Aspose.Cells Cloud API (v5.0).
 Includes endpoint, parameters, error codes, authentication steps, and SDK examples."
 weight: 100
 ---

 Programmatically create new Excel spreadsheets using Aspose.Cells Cloud API.
 Generate blank workbooks or instantiate files from custom templates.
 The RESTful API enables automated Excel file creation, perfect for report generation, document automation, and data‑processing workflows.

 ## **Create Spreadsheet API**

+To use the Create Spreadsheet API you must have a valid Aspose Cloud account and obtain an access token.
+Include the token in the `Authorization` header as `Bearer <your_access_token>`.
+Additionally, ensure that the target storage (specified by `outStorageName`) is configured in your Aspose Cloud storage settings.

 ### Web API